sunbains/tide-cloud-cli/docs/SQL_LIKE_SYNTAX.md

 -- List all clusters
 SELECT * FROM CLUSTER

+-- Get specific cluster with full details
+SELECT * FROM CLUSTER my-cluster

 -- List clusters with specific fields
 SELECT name, region, state FROM CLUSTER

 -- List clusters with simple filter
 SELECT * FROM CLUSTER WHERE state = 'active'
 SELECT * FROM CLUSTER WHERE region = 'aws-us-west-1' AND state = 'active'

+-- Get specific cluster with condition
+SELECT * FROM CLUSTER my-cluster WHERE state = 'active'

 -- Complex filtering with RPN evaluation
 SELECT * FROM CLUSTER WHERE (name = test* OR name = prod*) AND (state = ACTIVE OR state = CREATING)